Become an information volunteer

 We ask people to volunteer 1-2 days a month in this role, and you will receive thorough training, induction, and ongoing support.

-We are currently looking for Information Volunteers to support our teams in:
+We look for Information Volunteers to support our teams in:

 - West Midlands (Staffordshire, Warwickshire, Shropshire, Herefordshire, Worcestershire, and West Midlands)

 - North West England (Cheshire, Cumbria, Greater Manchester, Lancashire and Merseyside)

 Due to Coronavirus (COVID-19) this role is not currently active due to hospital restrictions.
 However, please do get in touch if you’re interested in the role and we will be in touch when we are able to review interest and plan training days.
 Please fill in the form below and someone will be in touch.

 The contact preferences you give to us today will override any preferences you’ve previously made us aware of.
 You can withdraw consent or change how we contact you at any time by calling 020 3535 7090 or emailing email@example.com.